Who we are

-The CHINNOVA hub is an integrated climate change and health hub, which serves as a vital resource at the intersection of environmental science and public health in West and Central Africa.
+The CHINNOVA Hub is an integrated climate change and health hub serving as a vital resource at the intersection of environmental science and public health in West and Central Africa.
+The Hub is designed to address the complex challenges posed by climate change and its direct and indirect impacts on human health.
+By bringing together multidisciplinary

 CHINNOVA Advisory Committee